 About to 5-9 schools is a good range.
 According to the LSAC, in 2012, about half of all law school applicants applied to five schools or fewer.
 That means about half of all applicants applied to more than five schools.

 You may want to apply to a couple 'reach' or 'dream' schools, a few 'realistic' choices, and at least one or two 'safety' schools.
 The LSAC's admission profile grids may help you to identify schools within these categories.
 It helps to be flexible and to keep in mind that results of the application process may surprise you.

-You can find more information about applying here.
+Click here to find out more information about applying